 Because of this, the location of the DIY heater is significant.
 Please keep it away from anything that may catch fire, such as walls, drapes, and beds.
 You will be safer if you put it on an area that cannot readily topple over.

 You could make a heater’s base from wood, but you must insulate it from the surface it rests.
 Some of these heaters will reach temperatures between 250 to 400 ℉ in some regions.

 Often, insulation beneath the radiant heater can be composed of brick or tile.
 Under the heater, there should put another layer of these items.

 Burning anything indoors can lead to carbon monoxide (CO) intoxication.
 After natural catastrophes, many individuals become ill or die because they mishandled their heaters.

 You can prevent carbon monoxide (CO) gas from accumulating.
 Just make sure that you are in an open space when heating an area.
 Better yet, secure a battery-operated carbon monoxide detector and familiarize yourself with the dangers of CO poisoning and heaters.

 1. Tin Can Heater

-Aside from being easy to install, this heater is also convenient to store and generates a significant amount of heat.
+Aside from being easy to install and being a portable heater, this heater is also convenient to store and generates a significant amount of heat.
 Putting it in a safe area is essential because of the size of the flame.
 If it falls over, it would mean danger.

 The can contains isopropyl alcohol, which can ignite if spilled.
 Use extreme caution with this one.
 Alcohol flames are similarly hard to spot in the daytime.